-A long-term community goals should capture an ideal state the community is moving toward.
+A long-term community goal should capture an ideal state the community is moving toward.
 Projects are developed with the intent of bringing the community closer to these goals.
 Well defined projects demonstrate that the community or organization has a clear sense of direction and focus.
 Many tribes and organizations have identified long-term goals through a community-based planning process and include them on their websites or comprehensive plan documents.
 Similarly, non-profit organizations can often find their long-term goals in their mission statements and/or strategic planning documents generated by members of that organization.

 To address this element, state the long-term community goal.
-Next, describe how the long-term community goal was defined and the role the community/Tribe/organization played in long-term goal development.
+Next, describe how the long-term community goal was defined and the role the community/Tribe/organization played in longterm goal development.
 Lastly, describe how the project was selected and how it will bring the community/Tribe/organization a step closer to reaching the long-term community goal.

-Long-term Community Goal: Pine Creek tribal members are healthy, vibrant and self-sufficient.
+Long-term Community Goal: Long-term Community Goal: Increase year-round food security in the community with access to affordable, locally-grown nutritious food.
 This long-term community goal was identified by the Tribe during the last strategic planning meeting two years ago.
 Surveys were sent out to the entire community to determine what priorities the community felt needed to be addressed over the next 5 years.
 The survey results showed 8 priorities and food sovereignty was number three on the list.

-The Tribal Council determined during the strategic planning meeting that the Tribal Farmers' Market Co-op was the department best suited to address this goal.
-As a department we have met with local farmers and surveyed the community's needs and through those results it was determined that community members are unable to purchase the local fruits and vegetables currently being produced.
-To address this the Co-op reached out to local farmers and through many committee meetings the project plan was developed to introduce new technologies to increase production and reduce costs to the consumer.
+The Tribal Council determined during the strategic planning meeting that the development of a Tribal Farmer's Market Co-op was the best way to address this issue.
+We have met with local farmers and surveyed the community's needs and through those results it was determined that community members have very limited access to affordable, locally grown food.
+To address this, the Tribe reached out to local farmers and through many committee meetings the project plan was developed to establish a Farmer's Market Co-op to increase access to locally grown produce.

-Long-Term Community Goal
+ACTIVITY Long-Term Community Goal